-This half term we are reading the story 'Bob Man on the Moon' by Simon Bartram.
-We will be studying the following text types; report writing, diary/recount writing.
+This half term 2EC are reading the story 'Bob Man on the Moon' by Simon Bartram.
+We will be studying the following text types; instructions, biographies, recounts.

 We will be continuing to develop our reading through our own individual reading books and taking part in guided reading sessions.
 We also have a class story which we read at least once a day and have daily independent reading sessions.

 This half term we will be covering the following topics:

 We will also be doing a mental maths test every Friday afternoon.

 Our science topic this half term is plants and growing things.
 We will be looking at the structure and life cycle of a plant and carrying out experiments to find out what plants need to grow.

 This term we will be answering the question 'Where would you rather live Oldham or Africa?'
 We will be comparing life in Oldham with life in Kenya.
 We will be studying and comparing the weather, looking at cultural similarities and differences and we are even having some visitors to teach us to play some African steel drums!
 We are now studying Music, Art/DT and Computing through our Humanities work in the afternoons.

 What can you do to improve your learning at home?